 All families have collective secrets such as shared rituals, traditions, or practices that they do not wish to share with the world.
 Siblings hold secrets from their parents, while parents may choose to withhold some aspects of their adult lives from their children.
 These are not the secrets that will be discussed here.

 1. The hard conversation - A client, let’s call him Billy, came to me because of his procrastination.
 I asked Billy if he could recall when it started.
 He told me that as a teenager he suspected that his father was an alcoholic.
 Billy began avoiding his father, his friends, and even his schoolwork.
 As we talked further, he revealed that to this day, now with a wife and two small sons, he still avoided his father.
-He shared his sense of unease when he visited his father and mother with his own family.
+He shared his sense of unease, even dread when he visited his father and mother with his wife and children.
 Billy told me that his father had a drinking problem, and when drunk, his father teased him relentlessly.
 "To this day," he related to me, "he still rags on me without mercy when he's intoxicated."
 This resulted in Billy packing up his family in a huff, shortening the visit.
-Billy was torn; with two growing sons he expressed a desire for his children to know their grandparents, yet he could not bear to be in the presence of his father and avoided his calls, and often visits to the family home were few.
+Billy was torn; with two growing sons he expressed a desire for his boys to know their grandparents.
+Yet he could not bear to be in the presence of his father and avoided his calls, and often visits to the family home were few.

-3. Banishing the false constructs of “good” and “bad” - Culture within our societies sets a value system of “good” and “bad.”
-Within this construct, we judge all aspects of our humanity when our divine nature is to accept both the shadow and light of our being.
+3. Banishing the false constructs of “good” and “bad” - Culture within western society sets a value system of “good” and “bad.”
+Within this construct, we judge all aspects of our humanity.
+However, our divine nature is to accept both the shadow and light of our being.
 Children who experience behaviors that are painful by the hands of a parent may numb those painful emotions with alcohol, drugs, anger, self-sabotaging behaviors, co-dependent relations and more in order to protect their parent from the feared societal label of being “bad.”
-I encourage my clients to reframe “good” and “bad” as “tank needs more gas” and “tank filled.”
+I encourage my clients to reframe “good” and “bad” as “empty” and “full.”
 We wouldn't dare judge and shame our hunger.
 We would not deem we are "bad" when the pangs of hunger remind us to eat.
 We can learn not to judge and shame ourselves or those who may have hurt us when we understand that their emotional pain may be a reminder of where they are broken.
 With that simple shift, we can examine our lives and the actions of those we love without judgment and move toward true healing as easily as we fill our empty stomachs.
-Sometimes it is a simple matter of learning how to properly feed ourselves.
-Some of us never learn and go hungry our whole lives, as may be the case with Billy's father.
+Billy did not tell his father he needed to change, he simply expressed his own needs and how he planned to take care of himself.

 4. Embracing the value of our family shadow - Our shadow self is a loving barometer that directs us to pay attention to our wounded parts.
 Swiss psychiatrist and psychotherapist Carl Jung said, “To confront a person with his shadow is to show him his own light.”
 When we love ourselves enough to tell the truth, we crack the shell of shame and open a space for light to flood into our being in the form of awareness.
 Living in that truthful space, as Billy discovered, brings us back to a state of peacefulness.